In Common - Elisa Iturbe and Stanley Cho - Transgressing Immutable Lines

 Urban Form

 In addition to being parceled, land is further divided into two distinct categories: public and private.
 Private land is managed and maintained by individuals, families (primarily nuclear), or corporate entities, while public land is managed by municipalities, states, and federal agencies.
-This division of maintenance is both a social structure and a spatial form: public and private sectors are divided into separate realms, and must have a spatially defined jurisdiction where its logic applies.
+This division of maintenance is both a social structure and a spatial form: public and private sectors are divided into separate realms and must have a spatially defined jurisdiction where its logic applies.
 In this way, the city exhibits an unevenness of care, with many urban sites too small for the municipality’s attention and too large for individuals to tend.
-Latent within the community land trust (CLT) is the potential to operate both within and against these logics.
+Latent within the CLT is the potential to operate both within and against these logics.

 A CLT is not only a mechanism for parsing ownership of land and buildings, it is also a proposal for rewriting the relationship between land and people.
 As such, a CLT possesses an untapped potential to subvert the logic of parcellation, both spatially and politically.

 San Ysidro, California is an appropriate site for exploring such ideas due to a series of local spatial conditions.
 First, maintaining large lots is an ongoing issue in the neighborhood, where low-incomes and long workdays prevent individuals from taking on the required labor.
-These maintenance problems extend to many public areas, where limited public investment has led to large tracts of bare earth and amounts to substantial areas of unpaved and underplanted land in the neighborhood.
-While technically public, this land has nonetheless fallen into the gap between public and private realms, for neither are able to take on the burden of maintenance These issues will be exacerbated by climate change, for the low-income residents of San Ysidro will be particularly vulnerable to its effects, not only in the form of fires and extreme weather but also through likely disruptions to global supply chains.
+These maintenance problems extend to many public areas, where limited public investment has led to large tracts of bare earth and substantial areas of unpaved and underplanted land in the neighborhood.
+While technically public, this land has nonetheless fallen into the gap between public and private realms, for neither are able to take on the burden of maintenance.
+These issues will be further exacerbated by climate change, for the low-income residents of San Ysidro will be particularly vulnerable to its effects, not only in the form of fires and extreme weather but also through likely disruptions to global supply chains.

 Large lots and single-family homes define the dominant spatial condition of San Ysidro.